The shit blog of Paul Chris Jones

 The kids quickly fell asleep in the back seats.
 For the first time today, I started feeling calm.

 We got the beach.
 It was same beach I went to yesterday.
 Same sand, same dunes, same shimmering blue water lapping gently at the shore.
-No naked man like yesterday though, but plenty of topless women.
-Luckily I'd brought my sunglasses with me so I could ogle the topless women to my heart's content.
+No naked man like yesterday though.

 The kids loved the beach.
 6-year-old ran into the water up to his waist.
 Pretty soon he was feral, crawling through the sand on his belly like a worm.
 Meanwhile, 2-year-old was half toddler, half sand person.